A Cost-Benefit Analysis of On-Premise Large Language Model Deployment: Breaking Even with Commercial LLM Services: Cost Model and Break-Even Analysis

 \subsection{Comprehensive Break-Even Analysis Results}

-By substituting the values from Table~\ref{tab:api-pricing} and Table~\ref{tab:gpu-comparison} into Equation~\eqref{equation:break-even}, we obtain the results presented in Figure~\ref{fig:break-even-combined}.
-A detailed cost breakdown corresponding to these results is provided in Table~\ref{tab:capacity}.
-Our break-even analysis across 54 deployment scenarios shows that the economic viability varies widely.
-This analysis compares nine open-source models with six commercial API services.
+By substituting the values from Table~\ref{tab:benchmark} and Table~\ref{tab:gpu-comparison} into Equation~\eqref{equation:break-even}, we obtain the results summarized in Table~\ref{tab:breakeven-summary}, with cost details in Table~\ref{tab:hardware}.
+Our analysis across 54 deployment scenarios—covering nine open-source models and six commercial APIs—shows substantial variation in economic viability across model sizes.

-\textbf{Small Model Deployment Economics:} Small Model Deployment Economics: Small open-source models are highly cost-effective, often break-even in less than 3 months.
-For example, the EXAONE-4.0-32B breaks even against Claude-4 Opus in 0.3 months, and against other commercial APIs within a favorable 2-3 months.
-This allows smaller companies to maintain their competitive AI without the recurring costs.

-\textbf{Medium-Scale Deployment Analysis:} Medium-Scale Deployment Analysis: For medium models, break-even periods range from 3.8 to 31.2 months.
-The GLM-4.5-Air model has the shortest payback against Claude-4 Opus at 3.8 months.
-Llama-3.3-70B against Gemini 2.5 Pro requires the longest breakeven period at 31.2 months.
-The \$15,000-\$30,000 hardware cost and \$7.92-\$15.84 monthly operating costs create a significant economic barrier for sustained use.

-\textbf{Large Model Economic Challenges:} Large-scale models present the most challenging economic conditions, with break-even horizons stretching anywhere from just over 3 months to nearly 9 years.
-Among them, the Qwen3-235B illustrates the more favorable end of the spectrum, reaching cost recovery in about 3.5 months when compared against a premium service such as Claude-4 Opus.
-At the opposite extreme, models like Kimi-K2 illustrate the difficulty of competing with aggressively priced providers: when benchmarked against Gemini 2.5 Pro, the time to break even lengthens dramatically, in this case to over 108 months.